Simeon Fellowship: Anglican Missional Pastor – Strengthening the Leader

 - STEWARD: Pastors are called to servant leadership as they administer the affairs of the church.

 - MISSIONARY: Pastors are called to be leaders beyond the walls of the church in the mission of the church in the world.

 - PRIEST: Pastors follow the example of Christ in leading people to God in worship and prayer.

-The Simeon Fellowship program curriculum combines breadth and redundancy in order to form pastors as Prophets, Shepherds, Missionaries, Disciples, Stewards and Priests.
+The AMP program curriculum combines breadth and redundancy in order to form pastors as Prophets, Shepherds, Missionaries, Disciples, Stewards and Priests.
 The first three of these six roles (The Pastor as Prophet, the Pastor as Shepherd, and the Pastor as Missionary, are studied on a monthly rotation in Formation Workshops and Retreats, such that each role is considered 5-7 times over the course of the 2-year program.
 During each of these sessions a particular role is addressed, a different aspect of that role is under consideration.

 For example, during the 2-year program, the topics concerning the Pastor as Missionary will include care for the poor, vocation and stress, ethnicity, sexual ethics, money and materialism, and exegeting communities & developing missional strategies.
 The Pastor as Disciple and the Pastor as Steward are the topics of annual retreats.